matwilso/matwilso.github.io/_posts/gpt-sim.md

 mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
 Would be like having an Ian Banks Culture or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

-*People are standing having drinks on a small raised outdoor deck.
+*Cut to, a large group of people standing having drinks on a small outdoor deck.*

-"Everybody off the deck!", a droid comes running across the street, "Get inside!".
+*"Get inside!", a droid comes running across the street, "Get off the deck!".
 They look over, confused, as the supports start creaking.
-The deck drops, comes to a halt a few feet lower.
-Most of them react soon enough to get inside; only a few are knocked to the deck floor with minor bruises and sprained wrists.*
+The deck drops down, comes to a halt a few feet lower.
+Most of them react soon enough to step inside; only a few are knocked to the deck floor with minor bruises and sprained wrists.*

-Maybe the full scenario isn't realistic, but a learned model that has integrated so much knowledge could likely see and predict things like this better than an average person.
+Haha maybe not the most realistic scenario, but there are thousands of videos of structural failures like this on YouTube to learn from, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse).
-For instance, there are thousands of videos of structural failures like this on YouTube to learn from, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse).
+A model that has integrated so much knowledge could likely notice and predict many things better than an average person.

 ...